Nonconvergence of the Feynman-Dyson diagrammatic perturbation expansion of propagators: Exact Feynman propagator

 The exact self-energy $\bm{\Sigma}(\omega)$ is defined by the Dyson equations,

 with the zeroth-order Green's function given by

-where `occ.'\ and `vir.'\ stand for occupied and virtual spinorbitals of a mean-field theory such as the Hartree--Fock (HF) theory, and $\epsilon_p$ denotes the $p$th spinorbital energy.
+where `occ.'\ and `vir.'\ stand for occupied and virtual spinorbitals in the $N$ electron ground state of a mean-field theory such as the Hartree--Fock (HF) theory, and $\epsilon_p$ denotes the $p$th canonical spinorbital energy.
 Throughout this article, we adhere to the convention \cite{shavitt} that $i$, $j$, $k$, and $l$ label occupied spinorbitals, $a$, $b$, $c$, and $d$ virtual spinorbitals, and $p$ and $q$ either. $\bm{G}(\omega)$, $\bm{G}^{(0)}(\omega)$ and $\bm{\Sigma}(\omega)$ are $m$-by-$m$ Hermitian matrices with $m$ being the number of spinorbitals.
 A diagrammatic representation of the Dyson equations is given in Fig.\ \ref{fig:Dyson}.
-The self-energy must be linked and irreducible \cite{Hirata2017} and the Green's function contains infinitely repeated actions of the irreducible self-energy.

 One can formally solve Eq.\ (\ref{eq:shortDyson}) for $\bm{\Sigma}(\omega)$,

 which can be inverted to yield